piloMeans/net-optimize/README.md

 Q: When bulid the driver, `script/mod/modpost` not found
 A: run `make SUBDIRS=script/mod/` first to generate modpost
 Q: What if the directory contains serveral drivers, but I only want to get one of them?
-A: run `make path/to/driver/name.ko` to get single driver.
+A: run `make path/to/driver/name.ko` to get single driver. if modpost too much drivers, you can change the Makefile.